HOW TO WIRE UP AN ELECTRIC FAN.

 We have found the best way to wire them up is as below, and it will work for any fan & switch combination.
 You need to make sure that you connect it to the correct terminal on the starter solenoid though!

-Also as a note of precaution, make sure that you use thick enough wire for the power & return cables to the fan, as they can draw around 30 amps.
+As a note of precaution, make sure that you use thick enough wire for the power & return cables to the fan, as they can draw around 30 amps.
+Also check which layout your relays are.
+There are generally two relay layouts and the wiring diagram assumes the first type below.
+Either way, check the terminal numbers on the relay itself - The coil is always across 85 and 86.

 It is important that the "switching" wire from the relay, goes to the correct terminal at the starter, NOT the feed wire from the battery, but the small one from the solonoid to the field coils.